alicemunsal/dohex/DoHex2.md

 Data Oriented Design (DOD)[^4] is mainly used in video game development.
 We can apply some of its fundemental principles to other areas of software development such as Frontend, Backend and Embedded.

-I will propose testable, scalable, modular architecture and consistent project structure to bring these areas together and to fill the model-code gap[^5]
+I will propose testable, scalable, modular architecture and consistent project structure to fill the model-code gap[^5] and to bring these areas together.

 ## Hexagonal Architecture